 Though biological pest control using beneficial insects have its merits, purely chemical control is the most effective and widely employed method in controlling pest populations.
 An integrated pest management program may contain a combination of natural and chemical pest control methods to control pests.
 To understand more about insect pest management using chemical controls, here are the most widely-used types:

 Chemical Pest Control Methods:

 Insecticides typically come in two forms: granulated or sprayed.
 They have specific formulations to eliminate specific pests.
 These chemicals kill insect pests such as cockroaches, ants, flies, and mosquitos.

 - Granulated insecticides are best when dealing with pests in their hiding or nesting areas.
 These can also be placed in areas where insect pests get their food.
 Insects may take these granules back to their nesting areas, mistaking them for food.
 Once these are ingested, they can act quickly and decimate entire insect populations.

-- Sprayed chemicals are best for flying insects such as fleas and mosquitos.
+- Bug spray chemicals are best for flying insects such as fleas and mosquitos.
 These chemicals kill on contact.

 Fogging is an environment-friendly application method for insecticides.
 Special ULV (Ultra Low Volume) fogging machines can be applied to broad areas to kill adult flying insects such as moths, flies, and mosquitos.

 Rodenticides are specifically designed to be eaten by rats.
 Also commonly known as rat poison, these have a high degree of lethality and are highly toxic to smaller mammals.
 These are dangerous to pets.
 These are used in specifically-designed poisoned bait to prevent other animals from ingesting them.

 Though not strictly a chemical control procedure, these are gaining popularity, especially when dealing with bed bugs, fleas, and other temperature-sensitive pests.
 In this method, infested areas are gradually heated until pests at every development stage are killed.